SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/checkpoint_harmony_mobile.md

 uuid: ff53e0db-059b-4e16-ba90-8c4dbf5cee35
-name: Checkpoint Harmony Mobile
+name: Check Point Harmony Mobile
 type: intake

 ## Overview

-CheckPoint Harmony Mobile is the industry's first unified security solution for users devices and access.
+Check Point Harmony Mobile is the industry's first unified security solution for users devices and access.

 !!! warning
     Important note - This format is currently in beta.
 We highly value your feedback to improve its performance.